aieshaesa/data_analysis_engine/README.md

 - Variance: MOSTAFA (DONE).
 In main file?
 YES
 - Minimum: HECTOR (DONE).
 In main file?
 YES
 - Maximum: HECTOR (DONE).
 In main file?
 YES
 - 20 Percentile: MOSTAFA (DONE).
 In main file?
-NO
+YES
 - 40 Percentile: MOSTAFA (DONE).
+In main file?
+YES
 - 60 Percentile: MOSTAFA (DONE).
+In main file?
+YES
 - 80 Percentile: MOSTAFA (DONE).
+In main file?
+YES

 Analysis:
 - What was the month of the year in 2019 with most delays overall?